- Introduction

 • Standard Mortgage Term 1 year

-Exceptions may apply, call for details.
+Exceptions may apply; call for details.

-Generally, private lenders will be looking for a borrower that has been referred perhaps by a mortgage broker, real estate lawyer or from other real estate professionals.
+Generally, private lenders will be looking for a borrower who has been referred perhaps by a mortgage broker, real estate lawyer or other real estate professionals.
 This borrower will likely have the traits that will be attractive to a potential private lender, including trustworthiness, reliability, professionalism and the ability to communicate while discussing mortgage terms.

-People in Financial Crisis
+People in financial crisis

-Commercial Investors
+Commercial investors

 Private lenders also deal with the commercial end of real estate lending.
 Loans to cover renovations on commercial property or loans to finance commercial projects for example.